Grant-Greer/Grant-Greer/README.md

 <h1 align="left">Hi 👋, I'm Grant Greer</h1>
 <h3 align="left">A Computer Science student in Portland, OR</h3>

-- 🔭 I’m currently working on **COMPETITIVCE Programming in Zig and C**
+- 🔭 I’m currently working on **Competitive Programming in Zig and C**

 - 📫 How to reach me **grantgreerDev@gmail.com**